jfraboni/magic-eight-ball/README.md

     # ./magic-eight-ball.js
     Magic Eight Ball
     prompt:
-    Ask the magic eight ball a question>:  will get a job at Google
+    Ask the magic eight ball a question>:  will I get a job at Google
     error:   Invalid input for
     Ask the magic eight ball a question>
     error:   Whoa now, that doesn't seem like a proper question: